 min(localMAC, peerMAC) || max(localMAC, peerMAC)).

 CCMP uses X = 128.
 The “min” and “max” operations for IEEE 802 addresses are with the address converted to a positive integer, treating the first transmitted octet as the most significant octet of the integer as specified in 11.6.1.3 (Pairwise key hierarchy).
-The min and max operations for nonces are with the nonces treated as positive integers converted as specified in 8.2.2 (Conventions).
+For themin and max operations nonces and LinkIDs are encoded as specified in 8.2.2 (Conventions).

 References: